 Professor Lumumba-Kasongo also participated in the workshop on MoIbrahim Foundation Academic Workshop on its Index, held in Dakar, Senegal, June 23-24.
 His presentation was entitled: "The Ibrahim Index of African Governance (IIAG) as a Resource (the Data) and an Instrument of Teaching, Academic and Policy Research."

-(UNISA) in Pretoria, South Africa, College of Human Sciences.
-His specific activities
+of South Africa (UNISA) in Pretoria, South Africa, College of Human Sciences.
+His

-included a lecture presentation at the Africa Speaks Forum, seminar series at the
+specific activities included a lecture presentation at the Africa Speaks Forum, seminar

-department of sociology, and workshop for post-graduate students and staff.
-The topics
+series at the department of sociology, and workshop for post-graduate students and

 (1) "Africa and the Global Political Economy: Towards the Search for New Developmental Paradigms"